 Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures ELO Grant Plan Social and Emotional Wellness As noted in the ED COVID-19 Handbook, meeting students' social and emotional needs must be foundational to efforts to improve academic outcomes for students.
 The teaching of social and emotional skills can be woven into classroom support, how teachers design instruction, and the kinds of learning opportunities they provide students.
 FCSS is committed to students' social and emotional learning (SEL) and wellness.
 Therefore social-emotional curriculum will be provided to support students, and professional development opportunities will be offered to teachers.
 Social-emotional learning in the classroom benefits both students and adults, increasing self-awareness, academic achievement, and positive behaviors both in and out of the school.
 Research shows that students participating in SEL programs significantly increase their overall grades and better attendance.
-Social-emotional learning (SEL) lesson plans will be aligned with grade groupings and weekly themes around compassion, connection, and courage. \$220,000.00 LCAP Goal 1: Action 7 CTE Offerings The ESSER III funds will be used to expand on the professional development described in the LCAP.
-LCAP funds support the best first instruction for our most atpromise youth.
+Social-emotional learning (SEL) lesson plans will be aligned with grade groupings and weekly themes around compassion, connection, and courage. \$1,200 LCAP Goal 1: Action 7 CTE Offerings The ESSER III funds will be used to expand on the professional development described in the LCAP.
+LCAP funds support the best first instruction for our most at-promise youth.
 ESSER III dollars will be used to build upon the professional development in the LCAP by increasing the certifications and pathway opportunities for students.
-LCAP Funds: The LEA will continue to provide CTE/ROP courses, work experience opportunities, learning expeditions, and guest speakers from community agencies to promote student engagement and attendance in occupational learning. \$350,000.00
+LCAP Funds: The LEA will continue to provide CTE/ROP courses, work experience opportunities, learning expeditions, and guest speakers from community agencies \$516,000

-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures ESSER III Funds: As COVID-19 moves into a new phase, FCSS is working collaboratively with educational partners to take the lessons learned from this past year to support teaching and learning that is more equitable, more flexible, more diverse in its delivery, and more focused on competencies to meet an anticipated surge in demand for CTE programs that prepare youth and adults with the skills and credentials needed in the post-pandemic workforce.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures to promote student engagement and attendance in occupational learning.
+ESSER III Funds: As COVID-19 moves into a new phase, FCSS is working collaboratively with educational partners to take the lessons learned from this past year to support teaching and learning that is more equitable, more flexible, more diverse in its delivery, and more focused on competencies to meet an anticipated surge in demand for CTE programs that prepare youth and adults with the skills and credentials needed in the post-pandemic workforce.
 Another essential task is confronting inequities in education more generally and in CTE specifically, particularly those exacerbated by the loss of instructional time in CTE courses during the pandemic.
 Parent, teacher, and student feedback, along with the College and Career Indicator, show a need to increase access and improve the quality of CTE courses and pathways to ensure students are prepared for college and careers.
-FCSS will expand building trades equipment and increase opportunities through the purchase of simulators and certification for students to support the expansion of the CTE and A-G opportunities.
+FCSS will expand welding fabrication and environmental horticulture equipment and increase opportunities by purchasing simulators, equipment, supplemental curriculum, and certifications for students to support the expansion of the CTE and A-G opportunities.
 The development of the CTE classes will support student engagement and enrichment so that students can engage in learning and innovation skills and gain opportunities for new CTE pathways that allow them to increase their preparedness for college and careers in a post-pandemic environment.
-N/A Support for Students with Disabilities COVID-19 continues to exacerbate opportunity and learning gaps for our students with disabilities.
-Students struggled to access online resources, participate in virtual classrooms and connect meaningfully with teachers and peers.
-As the COVID-19 pandemic continues, the education field is producing a growing body of valuable, evidence-based resources to support student learning and well-being.
-FCSS will provide students with disabilities with increased, coordinated communication and specially designed instruction from school staff.
-These supports include \$900,000.00
+Agriculture plays a significant role in Fresno County's workforce.
+Indoor hydroponic gardens provide an engaging and interactive learning setting, allowing students to delve into diverse facets of plant biology, chemistry, and environmental science.
+The controlled environment of hydroponics facilitates experimentation and observation,